 Testing and Validation.
 TESTING privacy requirements.
 Accommodating requirements that are not easily tested, privacy-protective activities.
 Code reviews and code audits, and auditing runtime behavior.
 Tutorial Assignments Will Be Based on the Coverage of Above topics.
-(Problem Statements Will Be Changed Every Year and Will Be Notified on Website.)
+(Problem (15 Hours) Statements will be changed every year and will be notified on Website.)
+(Total Contact Time: 45 Hours + 15 Hou ırs = 60 Hours)

-- 1. Requirements Engineering: From System Goals to UML Models to Software Specifications ByAxel van Lamsweerde, John Wiley & Sons, Inc. 2009. - 2.
-Data Privacy: Foundations, New Developments and the Big Data Challenge: VicençTorra, Springer, 1st Edition, 2017. - 3.
+- 1. Axel van Lamsweerde, "Requirements Engineering: From System Goals to UML Models to Software Specifications", John Wiley & Sons, Inc. 2009. - 2.
+Vicenç Torra, "Data Privacy: Foundations, New Developments and the Big Data Challenge", Springer, 1st Edition, 2017. - 3.
 The research papers prescribed in the class. - 4.
 Stanford Encyclopedia of Philosophy: Article on Privacy, First Published, 2002.
-Substantive revision 2018.
+Substantive revision 2018. - 5.
+Stallings, William, "Information Privacy Engineering and Privacy by Design: Understanding Privacy Threats, Technology, and Regulations Based on Standards and Best Practices", United Kingdom, Pearson Education, 2019.